 After you have registered, you should change your password.

-Before applications filling out an application, you should also complete your “organization” and “people” profile.
+Before filling out an application, you should also complete your “organization” and “people” profile.

-NOTE: The new system works best with the Chrome browser.
+NOTE: The online grants system works best with the Chrome browser.
 If you have not installed Chrome or need to update your version, click here.

 Admissions, Memberships, Subscriptions– revenue from the sale of tickets, subscriptions, memberships, etc., for events attributable or prorated to the organization.

 Applicant– the organization whose Federal Employee Identification Number or the person whose Social Security Number is associated with the submitted application.
 The applicant assumes financial responsibility for administering a funded grant even if funds are passed on to another organization or individual.